radrow/ddtrace/EVALUATION.md

 Again, several runs might be needed to obtain each of the two possible outcomes ("terminated" and "deadlock").

+*NOTE:* In the paper, the captions of *Listings 3* and *4* are swapped.
+This is an error which we will fix.

 #### Running other deadlock detection scenarios